The Eye (2002 film)

-The Eye, also known as Seeing Ghosts, is a 2002 Hong Kong-Singaporean horror film directed by the Pang brothers.
+The Eye, also known as Seeing Ghosts, is a 2002 supernatural horror film directed by the Pang brothers.
 The film spawned two sequels by the Pang brothers, The Eye 2 and The Eye 10.
 There are three remakes of this film, including Adhu, made in 2004 in Tamil, Naina made in 2005 in Hindi and The Eye, a 2008 Hollywood production starring Jessica Alba.